 , which in turn caused New York State to remove the library's status as an NYS central library.

 Check for your state library association here and find specifics on what you can do in your state, including information and templates you can use to contact elected officials.

-Use this ALA form to send a message to urge congress to support current funding bills.
+to send a message to urge congress to support current funding bills.